nurassyl/pdfsnap/README.md

 # pdfsnap

-**pdfsnap** is a simple Node.js utility to convert the first page of a PDF into an image using `pdftoppm` from Poppler.
+**pdfsnap** is a simple Node.js utility for converting a PDF to a PNG or JPEG image using `pdftoppm`.

 ## Features
-- Extracts the **first page** of a PDF and converts it to an image.
 - Supports **PNG** and **JPEG** formats.
 - Uses `pdftoppm` for fast and accurate conversion.
 - Simple API for easy integration.